illustration of a point of light with many different light streamers extending from it.

 Why we call them long-tail keywords

 When you look at the graph above, it’s easy to see why we call those queries long-tail.
-With that in mind, here’s an appropriate definition for the concept.

 What are long-tail keywords?